Ally511/GPT/README.md

 | 128  | 4.06 | 5.54     |

 As we can see here, non of the parameters have a huge influence on the training result.
-Based on this limited testing, we settled on: sequ_size = 64, block_size = 12, steps = 100, patience = 2
+Based on this limited testing, we settled on:
+`seq_size` = 64, `block_size` = 12, `steps` = 100, `patience` = 2

-* training loss, validation loss - the performance of the model on the training / validation set The loss of the model looks like expected, although it stagnates rather early which might be connected to the rather limited training corpus:
+* `training loss`, `validation loss` - the performance of the model on the training / validation set The loss of the model looks as expected, although it stagnates rather early.
+This may be a result of the rather limited training corpus.
 ![img.png](img/loss.png)

-This observation is also mirrored in the embedding which changes from noise to patterns over the training intervals:
+This observation is also mirrored in the embedding, which changes from noise to patterns over the training intervals:
 <p float="middle">
   <img src="img/emb1.png" width="250" />
   <img src="img/emb2.png" width="250" />